How much does it cost to outsource payroll?

 This can be another cost associated with your payroll processing that may or may not be lumped in with the payroll processing, or ‘PEPM’ fee.

-An additional auto-enrolment element could cost a few more pound per employee.
+An additional auto-enrolment element could cost a few more pounds per employee.
 Some providers offer a ‘fully managed’ AE service that comes with bells and whistles – this will cost a bit more but you may not need this level of service.

 Let’s say you want to integrate with HR software as well (which companies are increasingly looking to do because it saves time and money – find out more on payroll & HR integration benefits).
 This is an additional offering that will incur an extra cost.